MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 ### Managing NTLM single sign-on sites

 Organizations may require users to authenticate with NTLM to access intranet web sites.
-By default, users are prompted to enter credentials each time they access a web site that requires NTLM authentication.
-However, organizations can define a list of web sites where Edge for iOS and Android caches the NTLM credentials after the user enters credentials and successfully authenticates.
-The credentials are cached for 30 days, by default.
+By default, users are prompted to enter credentials each time they access a web site that requires NTLM authentication as NTLM credential caching is disabled.

+Organizations can enable NTLM credential caching for particular web sites.
+For these sites, after the user enters credentials and successfully authenticates, the credentials are cached by default for 30 days.

 |Key  |Value  |
 |---------|---------|
 |com.microsoft.intune.mam.managedbrowser.NTLMSSOURLs     |The corresponding value for the key is a list of URLs.
 You enter all the URLs you want to allow as a single value, separated by a pipe `|` character.<p>**Examples:**<br>`URL1|URL2`<br>`http://app.contoso.com/|https://expenses.contoso.com`<p>For more information on the types of URL formats that are supported, see [URL formats for allowed and blocked site list](#url-formats-for-allowed-and-blocked-site-list).         |
 |com.microsoft.intune.mam.managedbrowser.durationOfNTLMSSO     |Number of hours to cache credentials, default is 720 hours         |

 ### Managing proxy configuration